 Is It Safe to Take Calcium Supplements?

-Some medical experts have warned about taking calcium supplements, and that has led to much confusion.
+Some medical experts have warned about taking calcium supplements, and that has led to much confusion – and misunderstanding.

-A thorough review of the literature suggests that calcium – either from dietary sources or calcium supplements – plays a positive role in people of different ages and genders.
-When used correctly, and not taken in extremely large doses, the potential benefits outweigh the risks.
+A thorough review of the literature suggests that calcium – either from dietary sources or calcium supplements – plays a positive role in maintaining health.
+When used correctly – and not taken in extremely large doses – the potential benefits outweigh any risks.

 Are Heavy Metals Hiding in Your Calcium Supplement?